-- 6.84 Students who fail a module at the first attempt are permitted one further opportunity to pass the module, subject to: - the Academic Regulations governing compensation which apply only to undergraduate students; - the outcome of any exceptional circumstances claim; - the provisions of Regulations 6.94 6.102 below. - 6.85 The appropriate MAP determines the form and timing of re-assessment for each module on the following basis: - either (a) the form of re-assessment follows the method(s) of assessment specified in the MDF for those elements where the student achieved less than 40% (or failed a pass/fail element).
+- 6.85 The appropriate MAP determines the form and timing of re-assessment for each module on the following basis: - either (a) the form of re-assessment follows the method(s) of assessment specified in the MDF for those elements where the student achieved less than 40% (or failed a pass/fail element).
 Exceptionally, an alternative method of reassessment is provided e.g. where the original method of assessment can no longer be repeated for an individual student; - or (b) the re-assessment is undertaken after further attendance (where deemed necessary in view of the subject area e.g. laboratory work for a science-based subject). - 6.86 For an element which comprises components of assessment, the re-assessment of such an element which is identified under Regulation 6.85 (a) affords students the opportunity to be re-assessed in all constituent components of the element where the student has achieved less than 40% (or failed a pass/fail component). - 6.87 The academic calendar provides formal default opportunities for the re-assessment of modules as follows: - Trimester 1 modules are re-assessed in Trimester 2; - Trimester 2 modules are re-assessed in Trimester 3; - Trimester 3 modules are re-assessed in Trimester 1 of the following academic year.

-Alternative arrangements for Anglia Ruskin modules taught overseas are approved by the Senate, where applicable).
-The Anglia Ruskin Awards Board determines the earliest appropriate re-assessment point for each student.
+Alternative arrangements for ARU modules taught overseas are approved by the Senate, where applicable).
+The ARU Awards Board determines the earliest appropriate reassessment point for each student.